 The figure also highlights the different methodology documents that explain the different processes and their inputs in more detail.
 Collectively, AEMO's detailed forecasting methodologies are known as the Forecasting Approach.
-The latest versions of these methodology documents are available on AEMO's Forecasting Approach web page.
+In addition to these Guidelines, the four documents listed in the Figure 2 legend describe the detailed methodologies applied by AEMO.
+The latest versions of these methodology documents are available on the AEMO's NEM Electricity Statement of OpportunitiesForecasting Approach web page5.